-The R RIC invites comments on: J the appropriateness of side constraints and the circumstances under which they should be applied; and J how service providers should take into account the interests of customers.
-The F RIC invites comments on the discussed matters, as well as on other related issues, includ ding: J any other tariff structure issues that the RIC should consider; and J any other pricing principles that the RIC should have regard to in assessing proposed prices.
-The R RIC invites comments on: J the best way to price miscellaneous services; J the range of miscellaneous services to be included; and J whether the introduction of new miscellaneous services be restricted to the commencement of each regulatory control period.
+- the appropriateness of side constraints and the circumstances under which they should be applied; and - how service providers should take into account the interests of customers.

+The RIC invites comments on the discussed matters, as well as on other related issues, including:

+- any other tariff structure issues that the RIC should consider; and - any other pricing principles that the RIC should have regard to in assessing proposed prices.

+- the best way to price miscellaneous services; - the range of miscellaneous services to be included; and - whether the introduction of new miscellaneous services be restricted to the commencement of each regulatory control period.